Southwest Mississippi Community College

 Yes, the programs listed above are accredited by recognized regional or national agencies.
 For Mississippi, this includes accreditation from agencies recognized by the U.S. Department of Education, ensuring your degree meets high academic standards.

-Mississippi offers competitive entry-level wages, though median salaries are currently 24.1% below the national trend.
+Mississippi offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Mississippi a strong choice for students looking to maximize their ROI after graduation.

 The Mississippi Professional Licensing Board oversees professional standards and licensure for the field in Mississippi.
 Most accredited programs are designed to align with their specific requirements.